jimm98y/SharpRTSPtoWebRTC/README.md

 ```

 ### Minimal example
-In `Startup.cs`, add the following piece of code to register the `RTSPtoWebRTCProxyService`:
+Start with the standard "React and ASP.NET Core" project template.
+In `Program.cs`, add the following piece of code to register the `RTSPtoWebRTCProxyService`:
 ```cs
 builder.Services.AddSingleton<RTSPtoWebRTCProxyService>();
 ```